kounch/guordel/README.md

 ### Loading instructions

 You can obtain the latest version of the game from the releases page, following [this link](https://github.com/kounch/guordel/releases/latest).
-There are distribution files in three differente formats: tape for classic ZX Spectrum (normal `.tap` and turbo `.tzx`), files for [esxdos](http://esxdos.org), and files for [ZX Spectrum Next](https://www.specnext.com).
+There are distribution files in three differente formats: tape for classic ZX Spectrum (normal `.tap` and turbo `.tzx` or `.pzx`), files for [esxdos](http://esxdos.org), and files for [ZX Spectrum Next](https://www.specnext.com).
 All these are available in several languages.

 #### Tape